awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    1. Choose **Add cluster** and then choose **Create**\.

    1. On the **Configure cluster** page, enter the following fields:
       + **Name** – A name for your cluster\.
-The name can contain only alphanumeric characters \(case\-sensitive\), hyphens, and underscores\.
-It must start with an alphanumeric character and can't be longer than 100 characters\.
+It must be unique in your AWS account\.
+The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 100 characters\.
 The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
       + **Kubernetes version** – The version of Kubernetes to use for your cluster\.
 We recommend selecting the latest version, unless you need an earlier version\.
       + **Cluster service role** – Choose the Amazon EKS cluster IAM role that you created to allow the Kubernetes control plane to manage AWS resources on your behalf\.
       + **Secrets encryption** – \(Optional\) Choose to enable secrets encryption of Kubernetes secrets using a KMS key\.
 You can also enable this after you create your cluster\.
 Before you enable this capability, make sure that you're familiar with the information in [Enabling secret encryption on an existing cluster](enable-kms.md)\.